RakeshD-19/Student-Records-Management-System/README.md

 Creation of the required data directory

+Logging both compilation and runtime error(stderr) with timestamp in logs/error.log

-This reduces manual effort and ensures consistent execution.
+This reduces manual effort and ensures consistent execution and logging.

-📄 Data Storage Format (CSV)
+Data Storage Format (CSV)
 Student records are stored in a CSV file.

 Example:
 studentId,name,age,course,marks
 1,Rakesh,22,DataOps,99
 2,Naresh,26,Linux,92

 The CSV file contains clean, comma-separated values

 No formatting or alignment is applied in the file

 Data alignment is handled only during console display

-📝 Assumptions
+Assumptions
 Student ID is unique and numeric

 Console-based interaction is sufficient